Should I build a campfire?

 Are there specific fire regulations in the area?

-Certain sensitive areas have specific fire regulations; some areas require fire permits, some don't allow fires at all.
-Always double check fire regulations regs before building a fire even if you find an existing fire ring in the area where you plan to camp.
+Certain sensitive areas have specific fire regulations.
+Some areas require fire permits, some don’t allow fires at all.
+Always double-check fire regulations before building a fire, even if you find an existing fire ring in the area where you plan to camp.

 How to Build a Responsible Fire

-Wherever you are, if you decide to have a fire here are some guidelines to help make that fire as low impact as possible:
+If you decide to have a fire, wherever you are, here are some guidelines to help make that fire as low-impact as possible:

 Use an existing fire ring: If you decide to build a fire, always find an existing fire ring in a well-placed campsite instead of building a new one.
-Avoid building your fire against a rock wall or boulder: Smoke from the fire can leave ugly permanent scars on rock outcroppings.
+Avoid building your fire against a rock wall or boulder.
+Smoke from the fire will leave soot and ugly permanent scars on rock outcroppings.

-Leave the saw at home: only burn ?dead and down? wood off the ground.
-Breaking branches off live trees harms those trees, creates an ugly eye-sore, and the wood is less likely to burn completely.
+Leave the saw at home: Only burn dead and down wood off the ground.
+Breaking branches off of live trees harms those trees, creates an eye-sore, and the wood is less likely to burn completely.

 Burn small branches instead of logs: Make sure the wood you burn is small enough to burn completely (down to white ash).
-Large logs like those you might burn in a home fire-place won?t easily burn completely in a small camp fire.
+Large logs like those you might burn in a home fire-place won’t easily burn completely in a small camp fire.
 As a rule of thumb, collect branches no bigger than your wrist.
-A small well built fire will burn more completely and heat more effectively with less smoke than a poorly built large fire with big logs.
-Don?t burn your trash: many food wrappers don?t burn completely.
+A small, well-built fire will burn more completely, heat more effectively, and have less smoke than a poorly-built, large fire with big logs.
+Don’t burn your trash.
+Many food wrappers don’t burn completely.
 If you pack it in, pack it out.

-Scatter your extra wood: When done with a campsite avoid leaving a pile of wood "for the next group."
+Scatter your extra wood: When done with a campsite, avoid leaving a pile of wood “for the next group.”
 Leave it like you found it.
-Leaving "no trace" is virtually impossible when building a fire, so it?s vital that we do all we can to minimize what trace we do leave behind.
-Visit the Leave No Trace Inc. website for more fire ideas and information about "Leave No Trace" fire techniques.
+Leaving “no trace” is virtually impossible when building a fire, so it’s vital that we do all we can to minimize what trace we do leave behind.
+Visit the Leave No Trace website for more fire ideas and information about “Leave No Trace” fire techniques.